alt-romes/reference-counting/README.md

 linear types...

 # Design

-## General idea

-You can create an alias to a resource, and then `share` that alias multiple times.
-You can `forget` aliases of resources.
-When the last alias is forgotten, the resource is freed with the given finaliser.

-Linearity in the reference counting API guarantees that an aliased resource will be freed exactly once because, in turn, all aliases of a resource need to be forgotten exactly once.
-Moreover, linearity exacts an explicit operation to share aliases which means we can trivially increment the reference count when `share` is called.

-## More in-depth

 The key datatype is `Alias` (opaque, tracks references dynamically under the hood).
 Any `a` that satisfies `Aliasable a` can be turned into an `Alias m a` in